kiarafrobles/www.retroreport.org/_backstory/scientists-emerge-from-8-months-of-simulated-mars-living.md

 ---
-title: "Scientists emerge from 8 months of simulated \"Mars\" living"
+title: "Scientists emerge from 8 months of simulated *Mars* living"
 published: true
 date: 2015-06-14T17:57:00.000Z
-lead_copy: "Scientists emerge from an isolated dome after 8 months of simulated \"Mars\" living.
-Sounds like it was more successful than wacky Biosphere 2. "
+lead_copy: "Scientists emerge from an isolated dome after 8 months of simulated *Mars* living.
+Sounds like it was more successful than wacky Biosphere 2."
 backstory_type: backstory
 video: biosphere-2-an-american-space-odyssey
 type: backstories